Practical guidance – Understanding criminal record disclosure legislation

 • Determines when criminal records become ‘spent’

-• Gives people with spent convictions and cations the legal right not to disclose them when applying for most jobs and for other purposes, like when buying insurance.
+• Gives people with spent convictions and cautions the legal right not to disclose them when applying for most jobs and for other purposes, like when buying insurance.

 The effect of this is that it makes it illegal for employers to discriminate against an ex-offender on the grounds of a spent conviction, for roles where the law applies.